JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 Here is a roughly edited transcript of a lesson in materials in Blender, for Second Life.

-JR: i think i got it back. i was trying to make a split view, going to try to figure out some shader / texture / material

-JR: i was thinking add a material and then open shader editor?
+JR: Add a material to my object and then open shader editor?

 NS: yes.
-in each window the icon in the top left corner is the one defining its mode so one can always go there and change and the splitting and joining is like in excel basically
+in each window the icon in the top left corner is the one defining its mode so one can always go there and change and the splitting and joining is like in excel basically.

-JR: yes found that and figured out how to make the split go away. and i do not use excel :)
+JR: yes found that.

 NS: ok
-just hover over with the mouse and select the function on the border in the start i tried to set up special windows which was suiting me better but over time i found that keeping the default system is much more consistent then change view mode (windows type) rather tan fiddling with custom view setups
+just hover over with the mouse and select the function on the border. in the start i tried to set up special windows which suited me better but over time i found that keeping the default system is much more consistent. then change view mode (windows type) rather than fiddling with custom view setups

 JR: yes probably

 JR: hm i see that texture mapping is not intuitively obvious to the casual observer

-NS: no
+NS: no.
-that is a very complicated area
+that is a very complicated area.
-I highly suggest you start to use the node system for that it is fast and very potent and put all functions into one window rather than a million of sun menus sub
+I highly suggest you start to use the node system for that. it is fast and very potent and puts all functions into one window rather than a million of sub menus
 So you have a model now that you are happy with ?

 JR: not entirely but i think it is time to learn to do things like rivets